-Sam Jethroe, former Cleveland Buckeyes star, becomes the first black player for the Braves.
-The highly-touted prospect, who will lead the majors in stolen bases, will be named the National league's Rookie of the Year.
+Sam Jethroe, former Cleveland Buckeyes star of the Negro American League, becomes the first black player for the Braves.
+The 33 year-old highly-touted prospect, who will lead the majors with 35 stolen bases, will be named the National League's Rookie of the Year.

 On Opening Day in Brooklyn, Willie Mays is knocked unconscious when he smashes into the Ebbets Field wall after chasing pinch hitter Bob Morgan's seventh-inning, two-out base-loaded line drive into the gap in left field.
 All three Dodgers base runners cross the plate, but do not score when the motionless Giants center fielder comes to his feet and jogs into the dugout, apparently unhurt, having held onto the ball after making an amazing catch for the third out to end the inning.

 In his first major league appearance, 25 year-old Pirates reliever Al Grunwald, getting just one batter out, gives up a single to Don Mueller‚ a double to Monte Irvin‚ a triple to Willie Mays‚ and a homer to Whitey Lockman.
 The Giants fourth-inning ‘cycle’ contributes to an eight-run frame in the eventual 12-3 victory over Pittsburgh at the Polo Grounds.